-Concurrences: Representatives from the City's Public Works, Park and Recreation and Fire Departments have been involved throughout the review and approval process for this project.
+Concurrences: Representatives from the City's Public Works, Park and Recreation and Fire Departments have been notified of the requested action.

 Fiscal Impact: Providing services is expected to be an additional cost to the City.
 Increased costs may be covered by increased tax revenues from improved properties.